 The New York Times: The Morning Email Newsletter

-Formerly known as the Morning Briefing, the Morning newsletter is brought to you by The New York Times.
-If you’re looking for more in-depth summaries of current events, this is one of your best options.
+Formerly known as the Morning Briefing, The New York Times brings the Morning newsletter to you.
+This is one of your best options if you’re looking for more in-depth summaries of current events.
 The Times does a great job of recapping the most popular and interesting headlines.
-Honestly, it feels just like getting a daily newspaper or magazine in my mailbox.
+It feels like getting a daily newspaper or magazine in my mailbox.
 For the most part, I enjoyed reading it during the pandemic.
 It became my go-to source (because I could trust the information) about COVID-19, the response, vaccinations, and more.
 Yet, over time it became a challenge to find the time to read it every day.
 Eventually, I unsubscribed to focus on other newsletters.

 CNBC Morning Squawk